ariba18/WhereToPark/README.md

 # 🅿️ Where to Park

-An Android app for finding and booking parking slots for cars and bikes, with Google Maps integration and Firebase backend.
+An Android app for finding and booking parking slots for Cars and Bikes, with Google Maps integration and Firebase backend.

 ---